tinyfpga/TinyFPGA-Bootloader/README.md

 # First time use

-Plug out US2 port, compile and load tinyfpga bootloader bitstream to FPGA SRAM
+Plug out US2 port, compile and load tinyfpga bootloader bitstream and upload to FPGA SRAM over US1 port using FleaFPGA-JTAG application:

     cd boards/ulx3s-v1.7-45f
     make clean; make; make program_flea

 LED0 will start to fade ON/OFF.
 When LED5 is ON plug US2 port.
 LED5 should
-stay OFF after plugging and /dev/ttyACM0 usb-serial port should appear.
+go OFF after plugging to US2 and /dev/ttyACM0 usb-serial port should appear.

 Compile and install "tinyprog" application (slightly modified to work with FLASH chips found on ULX3S and not to enter boot mode after upload)